Isaiah 52:13 – 53:12

 “The punishment that brought our peace was on him; and by his wounds we are healed” (v.
 5b).
-“The servant did not submit to affliction through apathetic resignation but as a bold choice to participate with God in an act aimed at breaking the stranglehold that sin had maintained for countless ages over the human family” (Hanson, 159-160).
+“The servant did not submit to affliction through apathetic resignation but as a bold choice” to break the back of sin (Hanson, 159-160).

 How can the servant, by taking our punishment, make us whole?
 How can he, by accepting our bruises as his own, heal us?
 Why would God not simply wave a wand over us and pronounce us whole?

 Verses 7-12 will give us some poetic glimpses into the answers to these questions, but it will help to review here the idea of substitutionary atonement that pervades both Old and New Testaments.

 Atonement has to do with making amends for sin or repairing the spiritual damage caused by sin.
 It also has to do with restoring relationships that were broken by sin—in particular the relationship that we enjoyed with God prior to the introduction of sin into the world.
 Our sin (our failure to do God’s will—our willful disobedience) broke that relationship, because God is holy (morally and spiritually perfect) and expects us to be holy as well (Leviticus 19:2; 1 Peter 1:15).